Official websites use .gov

 Disclaimer/Fine Print

 The NIH is dedicated to building a community in its training and employment programs and encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
+Selection for this position will be based solely on merit, with no discrimination for non-merit reasons such as race, color, religion, gender, sexual orientation, national origin, political affiliation, marital status, disability, age, or membership or non-membership in an employee organization.
+The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.

 This position is subject to a background investigation.